For fifth consecutive year, NH workers’ comp costs fall

 At deadline, it’s unclear how much of the decrease is due to the decline in medical costs, which in 2016 at least amounted to 71 percent, and how much are due to decreases in indemnity costs – how much workers are compensated for lost pay due to a work-related injury.

-New Hampshire has one of the lowest indemnity costs, partially because injured workers in Granite State are paid 60 percent of their former salary, as opposed to the 66 rate that is prevalent elsewhere in the country, but also because the state is good at getting people workers back to work.
+New Hampshire has one of the lowest indemnity costs, partially because injured workers in the Granite State are paid 60 percent of their former salary, as opposed to the 66 percent rate that is prevalent elsewhere in the country, but also because the state is good at getting workers back to work.